Steiner-254/aws-reStart/Week 1/Day3.md

 - Maintains previous versions of the application if they are still supported
 - Runs initial test cases to ensure that the product works
 - Writes code to fix and address bugs or other issues that are reported to them

+## Database administrator
+- Maintains the data that is needed in the application
+- Is responsible for planning, maintaining, and configuring access to that data and for ensuring the availability of enough computing resources to make an application work correctly
+- Secures the data in the database
+- Backs up data (and restores data as needed)
+- Is responsible for database performance and optimization